mimvoid/quackersbirdclub/src/content/_index.md

       src: home-banner.webp
 ---

-Birdwatching and naturalist club at the University of Pennsylvania
+Birding and naturalist club at the University of Pennsylvania

 <!--more-->
 <!-- Above is a divider between the summary (above) and content (below) -->